kathyzxu/embedOR/README.md

 The embedOR algorithm was tested against tSNE and UMAP on various datasets.

-Respository contains preprocessing scripts, visualizations, and result statistics.
+This respository contains preprocessing scripts, visualizations, and result statistics.

 Notes:
 * The only non-scRNA-seq datasets are Wikipedia (text) and CIFAR (images), both of which were embedded into vector representations using machine learning models.